About Wicked Campers Australia

 Final Verdict

-The honest comparison with Travellers Autobarn and Hippie Campers: Wicked wins on geographic reach and fleet variety (especially 4WDs), loses on fleet age consistency and brand reliability perception.
+The honest comparison with Travellers Autobarn and Mighty Campers: Wicked wins on fleet personality and genuine 4WD variety, loses to Mighty on thl-backed consistency and fleet presentation.
 If the itinerary includes Alice Springs, Darwin, or genuine off-road tracks and the budget is tight — Wicked is one of the few operators that can actually deliver it.

 Book the Johnny Feelgood or a 4WD model early.
 The basic Wicked Van 2 is usually available last-minute; the premium models are not.